Services and information

 Your application will not be given special attention or guaranteed approval if you use a representative.

-If you decide to use a representative, you must fill out information about your representative in the Alberta Opportunity Stream application form.
+If you decide to use a representative, you must fill out information about your representative in the Alberta Opportunity Stream and Alberta Express Entry Stream application forms.
 The use of a representative form (PDF, 648 KB) can also be accessed from the Government of Canada.

 - Click on the PDF link to save it on your computer.